taylor-vann/taylorvann-dot-com/gateway/README.md

 # Gateway

-Load balancer and rate limiter
+Load balancer

+## Setup

+Place cert files in the `/config` directory.

+Use `/config/details.init.example.json` as a schema and create `/config/details.init.json` to configure the load balancer.